 So, why do the cruise ship companies continue to disregard the need for lifeguards aboard their ships despite these drownings which keep on occurring?
 Maybe just for the same reason, the cruise ship companies have failed to implement available technology to address passengers and crew members going overboard on a cruise ship, which would assist in early detection and a quicker rescue effort.
 Is it because of the usual profits over safety mentality?
 We believe so.

 The same is true of the placement of lifeguards aboard cruise ships.
 Why not?
 Lifeguards will cost money; more employees to train, more employees to pay, and more employees occupying valuable cabin space, taking away from the sales of passenger tickets.

 One can read about Ellis and Associates, a company providing lifeguard training, as well as look at the materials the Red Cross has available about drownings to easily ascertain that drownings are preventable but require trained lifeguards to recognize a drowning situation, as well as trained lifeguards who know how to promptly respond to a drowning situation.
 Speak with our lawyer for overboard accidents on cruise ships today if you or a loved one fell overboard due to a lack of lifeguards or security.

 Contact Our Cruise Ship Passenger Accident Lawyers for a Free Consultation

 We hope that there will be justice, the cruise ship company will be held accountable for failure to have lifeguards, and some good will come by increasing the pressure on the cruise ship industry to uniformly place lifeguards on cruise ships.

-Our maritime lawyers have been handling cases with the cruise ship industry since 1983.
+Our cruise ship injury lawyers have been handling cases with the cruise ship industry since 1983.
 We continue to act as safety advocates for those who are injured or harmed at sea and are available for free consultations on maritime safety and security issues.
-Call (866) 627-3676 today.
+Call (305) 374-0565 today.